DMM TOC > 500 Additional Mailing Services|

-Registered Mail is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+Registered Mail is subject to the basic standards in 1.0; see 1.4 for eligible matter.
 Registered Mail is the most secure service that the USPS offers.
 It incorporates a system of receipts to monitor the movement of the mail from the point of acceptance to delivery.
-Registered Mail provides the sender with a mailing receipt and, upon request, electronic verification that an article was delivered or that a delivery attempt was made.
-Customers can retrieve the delivery status as provided in 1.9.
-USPS maintains a record of delivery (which includes the recipient’s signature) for two years.
-Customers may obtain a delivery record by purchasing a return receipt (6.0).
-Customers purchasing electronic return receipt service at the time of mailing may also receive bulk proof of delivery.
-Postal insurance is included in the fee for articles with a value of at least $0.01 up to a maximum insured value of $25,000.
+Registered Mail provides the sender with a mailing receipt and, upon request (see 1.8), electronic verification that an article was delivered or that a delivery attempt was made.
+Customers may obtain a record of delivery (which includes the recipient’s signature) by purchasing a return receipt (6.0), at the time of mailing.
+Customers may direct delivery of Registered Mail only to the addressee (or addressee’s authorized agent) using Registered Mail Restricted Delivery (2.1.4).
+Postal insurance is included in the fee for articles with a value of at least $0.01 up to a maximum insured value of $50,000.00.
 Postal insurance is not available for articles with no value ($0.00).
-The fees for articles valued over $25,000 include insurance up to $25,000, and increasingly higher fees for handling costs.
+The fees for articles valued over $50,000.00 include insurance up to $50,000.00, and increasingly higher fees for handling costs.
 The face (address side) of a registered article must be at least 5 inches long and 3-1/2 inches high, regardless of thickness.
 Registration may not be obtained for the following item if:

 d.
 Tied or fastened with one or more articles, unless enclosed in the same envelope or wrapper.

 e.
 Presented for mailing in a padded envelope; envelope or mailer manufactured of spun-bonded olefin, such as Tyvek; plastic envelope or mailer; or envelope or mailer made of glossy-coated paper.